 Latin, ‘nobody’s land’.
 Terra nullius is historic principle of British law.
 It asserted that undeveloped or unused land was open for claim as a colonial possession.
 Terra nullius was used to justify the settlement of Australia, despite the presence of indigenous people.

-A test case is a civil law suit or other legal challenge, which tests the validity of a new law or establishes a new legal precedent.
+A test case is a civil lawsuit or other legal challenge that tests the validity of a new law or establishes a new legal precedent.

 Testimony is statements or assertions made by an individual in a court or hearing, given under oath or affirmation.